Return and Report

 She called us this week while we were out running with a question she had out of the Book of Mormon about fasting.
 It is so awesome to see her progression-she really wants to raise those little girls in the Gospel.
 I am sure there will be more around here later.

 When I arrived in Pécs one of the top investigators dropped us the first time I met them.
 Then things slowed so much for the holdiays...but we plugged through it obediently going through our days and doing everything we could.
 Funny how when you do your part He always does His...
-Things are starting to take off here and I am so excited to be a part of it.
+Things are starting to take off here and I am

 I have been in this country for almost a year and I am only beginning to understand what exactly I have been sent here to do...